 Ann Brinkmann, Executive Director/Founder

 Ann Brinkmann is an experienced educator in higher and secondary education, developing and teaching curriculum in Film Studies, Electronic Media, Digital Media, Technical Communications, Digital Literacy, Reading/Study Skills, and Journalism.
 Ann founded the Golden Lion Awards High School Film Festival in 2007.
-Today, Ann is the Executive Director of The Underground Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for teens in the cinematic arts.
+Today, Ann is the Executive Director of The UG Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for teens in the cinematic arts.

 In Ann’s Words